My name is Dr Linda O’Keeffe and I am the Head of Art at the University of Edinburgh.

 The School of Art and wider ECA produce internationally renowned artists and researchers whose work shapes what art is.
 Together, our alumni form a uniquely diverse and talented community of over 24,000 creatives across the globe.
 As ECA has grown and diversified, so too has our alumni community.
 Recent years have seen us witness the success of, among others, British Fashion Awards winner, Holly Fulton; Oscar nominees Sara Ishaq and Nuria González Blanco; BAFTA-winning animator Will Anderson; and internationally acclaimed artists Katie Paterson, Takahiro Iwasaki and Rachel Maclean.

-Graduating students from across our School have the opportunity publicly to exhibit their work as part of the ECA Graduate Show – the diversity of amazing work exhibited in these Shows by our students is always a highlight of the year.
+Graduating students from across our School have the opportunity to publicly exhibit their work as part of the ECA Graduate Show – the diversity of amazing work exhibited in these Shows by our students is always a highlight of the year.
 Over the past year we have expanded these exciting annual events to include a greater digital presence, and I would warmly invite you to take a look for yourself when it launches on 18 June.

 Please look out for further email updates, as well as browsing the University website that will provide more general information about getting to and living in Edinburgh.